 - Input of plant protection products in soil and water bodies

 - Ever-growing quantities of waste causing Switzerland a loss of valuable resources

 4. Consequences for the environment, economy and society (impacts)

-The impacts of the overuse of resources affect not only the environment, but also the economy and society.
-Economy and society are reliant on the stability of the natural environment and the long-term availability of raw materials and energy.
-Natural resources constitute a central basis for the welfare of our society.
-If they are no longer available in sufficient quantities and quality, the economic system and quality of life are at risk.
+The impacts of the overuse of resources affect the economy, human health and well-being, natural habitats and species diversity.
+These are reliant on the conservation of natural resources and the long-term availability of raw materials and energy.
+Natural resources therefore constitute a central basis for the welfare of our society.

 5. Green Economy (responses)

 The report "Grüne Wirtschaft - Massnahmen des Bundes für eine ressourcenschonende, zukunftsfähige Schweiz" ("The Green Economy - Federal Measures for a Resource-Conserving and Future-Proof Switzerland"), which was adopted by the Federal Council on 20 April 2016, outlines measures (based on the existing legal framework) in nine priority areas from the following three core areas:

 - consumption and production,